 Keeping the content fresh

-If you decide at some future date to update your app with extensive new features or to meet the requirements of new equipment, you will be required to submit the app for approval again.
+If you decide at some future date to update your app with extensive new features or to meet the requirements of new equipment, you will be required to go through the App Store approval process again.
 Apple is very particular about the merchandise offered for sale in their App Store.
 That is one reason their apps are so popular.
 If your app offers a real value to users and demonstrates technical excellence along with a creative and cool functionality, you may have a chance of having the iTunes editorial teams choose to highlight it and you could soon be an Apple App Store success story.